Revisiting lepton flavor violation: $\tau$ and meson decays: cLFV processes with mesons

 We recover the decoupling behavior if we re-write Eq.~\eqref{eq:high_mass_limit_tau_pion} in terms of the total Yukawa coupling, $Y_{\mathrm{tot}}^2 = \frac{g^2 M_N^2}{2\,M_W^2}\,U_{\mathrm{tot}}^2$, instead of the total mixing angle \cite{DHoker:1984izu, DHoker:1984mif}.
 Indeed, the reason why this shape of non-decoupling does not spoil the use of effective field theory (EFT), whose backbone rests on the fact that heavy particles decouple, is that the non-decoupling only arises from the coupling.
 Precisely in one-loop matching of the minimal type-I seesaw to SM operators, Yukawa couplings are ubiquitous \cite{Zhang:2021jdf}.

 In terms of the Yukawa, the branching ratio becomes

-For a fixed Yukawa coupling, and for $M_N \gg M_W$, all branching ratios vanish.
+For a fixed Yukawa coupling, and for $M_N \gg M_W$, all branching ratios vanish, in accordance with the decoupling theorem.
 The Yukawa coupling cannot be arbitrarily large since it would compromise both perturbativity and tree-level unitarity.
 To make sure that tree-level unitarity is satisfied, we will restrict the Yukawa coupling to $Y_{\mathrm{tot}}^2 < 8\pi/\varphi$, where $\varphi$ is the golden ratio \cite{Urquia-Calderon:2024rzc}.

 The \textit{non-decoupling} and \textit{decoupling} both become relevant when

 for larger values of $U_{\mathrm{tot}}^2$, the non-decoupling part dominates; but for smaller values the decoupling part dominates.
 The non-decoupling part will never dominate in cLFV processes without first compromising tree-level unitarity.
 This is universal for all cLFV processes with non-decoupling.
 See Fig.~\ref{fig:decoupling_v_non_decoupling} to see in which regions of the $M_N, U_{\mathrm{tot}}^2$ plot the non-decoupling portion is relevant.